 By this, you get your instrument rid of rosin, sweat and generally germs buildup which slowly affect the instrument, sound thereof as well as your fingers too.

-Signs to watch even before learning how to change cello strings,
+Signs to watch even before learning how to restring a cello:

 Before even knowing how to replace cello stings, it’s important to know what to look out for and signal you that, Hey!
 It’s time to time to, not unless the string breaks without notice.

 - The silk winding a top the string displaying extensive fraying.
 This mainly results from the rubbing on the pegbox.